 Vanessa Warri is a Nigerian-American community-based researcher, strategist, and advocate, committed to the liberation, empowerment, and safety of Black transgender women, queer and transgender people of color, and all communities existing at the various intersections of oppression.
-For over 12 years Vanessa has provided empowerment-based direct services and peer education for transgender communities, LGBTQQIA+ youth, and the incarcerated.
+For over 12 years Vanessa has provided empowerment based direct services and peer education for transgender communities, LGBTQQIA+ young people, and system-involved individuals.

-Vanessa hopes to be able to support younger queer and transgender people of color in their educational attainments by creating initiatives that center their experiential expertise in research about them.
-Her independent research primarily focuses on the efficacy of peer-developed and driven social empowerment initiatives for Black transgender women that address social determinants of health outside of the healthcare engagement realm.
-Vanessa’s seeks to improve self-efficacy and quality of life among Black transgender women by engaging them in educational literacy and professional development initiatives and creating sustainable paths towards higher education and gainful employment.
+As a 2018 Point Foundation undergraduate scholar, Vanessa attended the University of California, Los Angeles (UCLA), receiving a double major in Anthropology and Sociology.
+As a 2020 Point Foundation graduate scholar, Vanessa hopes to be able to support the next generation of Black queer and transgender people in their educational attainments by creating initiatives that center their lived experience and expertise in research about them, as she continues her education at the UCLA Luskin School of Public Affairs, Social Welfare department.
+Her research will primarily focus on the efficacy of peer-developed and driven social empowerment initiatives for Black queer and transgender people that address social determinants of health outside of the healthcare engagement realm.